mattermost/docs/source/administration/image-proxy.rst

 When enabled, the image proxy needs to be publicly accessible to both the Mattermost client and server.

-Currently the image proxy on the server side only works for Markdown embedded images and not for `image preview of plaintext URLs <https://github.com/mattermost/mattermost-server/issues/11857>`_.
+The Mattermost clients will use the image proxy to load all external images.
+The Mattermost server will use the image proxy when possible, but it will not use it when requesting content that may not be an image, such as for `image previews of plaintext URLs <https://github.com/mattermost/mattermost-server/issues/11857>`_.

 You may alternatively use `atmos/camo <https://github.com/atmos/camo>`_ http proxy to route images through SSL: